 Bribing Your Way to Victory: There are 70 general spell cards thus far in the game.
 During the game's initial run, card numbers 61-70 were specially put into circulation.
 After that, they were pulled out of circulation, but started to get reissued in the summer of 2012 in booster packs that guests can purchase at various shops throughout the park.

 During the separate admission events Mickey's Not-So-Scary Halloween Party and Mickey's Very Merry Christmas Party, special party-exclusive spell cards started to be released in the fall of 2012.
-The 2012 Halloween Party's card featured Chip & Dale, the 2012 Christmas Party card featured Wayne & Lanny from Prepand Landing and the 2013 Halloween Party card featured the Hitchhiking Ghosts.
+The 2012 Halloween Party's card featured Chip & Dale, the 2012 Christmas Party card featured Wayne & Lanny from Prepand Landing, the 2013 Halloween Party card featured the Hitchhiking Ghosts and the 2013 Christmas Party card featured Huey, Dewey & Louie.

 There was also a card was given exclusively to cast members.